Updated: Public health management of cases and contacts associated with COVID-19

 Eye protection

-Eye protection is recommended to protect the mucous membranes of the caregiver's eyes while providing direct care to a case of COVID-19, or during any activities likely to generate splashes or sprays of bodily fluids, including respiratory secretions.
+Eye protection is recommended to protect the mucous membranes of the caregiver's eyes while providing care to a case of COVID-19, or during any activities likely to generate splashes or sprays of bodily fluids, including respiratory secretions.

 - Eye protection should be worn over prescription eyeglasses.
 Prescription eyeglasses alone are not adequate protection against respiratory droplets.